'Cut and Chic' came from the idea that every outfit should be styled with a mix and match of vintage pieces with high-street pieces.

-You know that smell that fills vintage thrift shops and lingers on the clothing even after you've had it in your home for well over a week?
-It may be enough to prevent you from buying vintage clothes altogether, especially if it's an item that must be dry cleaned and you don't want to cough up extra bucks?).
+You know that smell that fills thrift shops and lingers on vintage clothing, even after you've had it at home for well over a week?
+That odor may be enough to prevent you from buying vintage clothes altogether, especially anything that must be dry cleaned (who wants to cough up extra bucks?).

-Tip No. 2: Use Baking Soda
+Tip No. 1: Use Baking Soda

 Baking soda is a natural deodorizer.
 Much in the same way we put baking soda in our refrigerators to eliminate odors left over from food, we can use baking soda to eliminate odors from our clothes as well.

 - Sprinkle some dry baking soda into a large plastic bag.